-As an initial step towards the creation of a synthesis, some recent feminist institutionalist scholarship has explored the potential of many of these institutional analyses.
-New FI work has for example considered how we can analyse rules as gendered in ways influenced by institutional approaches (Lowndes and Roberts 2013).
-Others are beginning to look at informal institutions - long recognised by gender scholars as significant in gender terms - drawing on the recent literature that explores systematically how the formal and informal can interact together both to subvert and uphold each other with varying gender outcomes (Mackay 2010, Chappell 2012, Waylen 2012).
-FI has explored the possibilities for each of the main approaches associated with institutionalism (RCI, HI, SI and DI) to incorporate gender into its analyses.
-Thus far it appears that, in comparison to RCI, with its emphasis on individuals as rational utility maximisers, HI (and to some extent SI and DI) as relatively methodologically pluralist, problem driven and historically focused has more potential to incorporate gender into its frameworks as well as offering some appropriate tools that can be utilized by gender and politics scholars (see Critical Perspectives, Politics and Gender, June 2009).
+As an initial step towards synthesising these separate, but potentially complementary, bodies of scholarship, some recent feminist institutionalist scholarship has explored the potential of institutional approaches for gendered analyses.
+New FI work has considered how we can analyse rules as gendered in ways influenced by institutionalism (Lowndes and Roberts 2013).
+Others are beginning to look at informal institutions - long recognised by gender scholars as significant in gender terms - drawing on the recent literature that explores systematically how the formal and informal can interact together both to subvert and uphold each other with varying gender outcomes (Mackay 2010, Chappell and Waylen 2013, Chappell 2014, Waylen 2014).
+Fl has explored the possibilities for each of the main approaches associated with institutionalism (RCI, HI, SI and DI) to incorporate gender into its analyses.
+Thus far it appears that, in comparison to RCI, with its emphasis on non-gendered individuals as rational utility maximisers, HI (and to some extent SI and DI) as relatively methodologically pluralist, problem driven and historically focused has more potential to incorporate gender into its frameworks as well as offering some appropriate tools that can be utilized by gender and politics scholars (see Critical Perspectives, Politics and Gender, June 2009).
 Much recent constructionist theoretical work on gender shares with HI an emphasis on context dependence and the necessary historicity of concepts and analysis.
 As we have seen, HI also focuses on power struggles and distributional questions, even if gender does not usually figure as part of this.
 And there is some evidence that, for example in Theda Skocpol's (1992) work on the development of the American social policy, and in Paul Pierson's (1996) work on European integration that examines gender equality in the European Community, this interaction can sometimes occur.